mureytasroc/trintheremin-public/README.md

 * The board behaves like an Arduino Micro.
 See the "Programming" section below.

 * When programming the slider to control the volume of the speaker, map your analog reading from 0-1000 to 0-10.
-If you use 0-1023 the full volume tones will sound distorted because it will flicker between volume level 9 and 10.

 * See the [example code](#example-code-notes) section of this readme on how to conduct the board calibration.